PDF417/pdf417-ios/README.md

 # <a name="info"></a> Additional info

-Complete API reference can be found in [here](http://pdf417.github.io/pdf417-ios/docs/index.html).
+Complete API reference can be found [here](http://pdf417.github.io/pdf417-ios/docs/index.html).

 For any other questions, feel free to contact us at [help.microblink.com](http://help.microblink.com).